phreaktastic/nemesischat/README.md

 The purpose of this object is to store data relating strictly to the current in-combat encounter.
 This object is re-initlialized every time a player enters combat from a non-combat state, and thus, should not be relied upon for any long-term data.
 The approach of wiping this data per-encounter is intentional; the goal is to minimize prospective memory usage and keep the addon efficient.
 There may be adjustments to this, as it is stil in development.

+It is currently under consideration to keep a running list of encounters.
+However, this is not in place currently, and this is unlikely to be published as it serves no general purpose to NC.
+In order to fully capitalize on the prospective benefits of keeping a running list, it seems the UI / Configuration Flow may be too complex for the average user.
+If you disagree with this, please message me with your idea(s) and we can make adjustments as necessary.

 ---

 ## Step 3: Message is populated